seddonym/seddonym.github.io/_posts/2019-04-15-why-dependency-inversion.md

 ---
 layout: post
-title: What is Dependency Inversion and Why Does it Matter?
+title: What is Inversion of Control and Why Does it Matter?
 description: >
-    Dependency inversion is a powerful tactic for improving the modularity of software.
-Without it, systems will naturally become tangled and difficult to understand.
+    Inversion of Control is a principle for improving the modularity of software.
+It's a powerful strategy for simplifying systems that might otherwise become tangled and difficult to understand.
 image: upside-down.jpg
 featured: true
 weight: 2
-tags: [architecture, factoring, dependency-inversion]
+tags: [architecture, factoring, inversion-of-control]
 ---

-A simple example of dependency inversion: let's say there is a function that is declared in a part of a system named **A**.
-If some code in **B**
-(another part of the system) calls that function, we say that **B** depends on **A**.
-We can draw this as an arrow from **B** to **A**: the arrow points to the thing that is being depended on.

-{% include content_illustration.html image="why-di/b_to_a.png" alt="An arrow pointing from B to A" %}

-If, through refactoring, we reverse the direction of this arrow so that **A** depends on **B** instead, then we can say that we have 'inverted the dependency'.
+When I first learned to program, the code I wrote all followed a particular pattern: I wrote instructions to the computer that it would execute, one by one.
+If I wanted to make use of utilities written elsewhere, such as in a third party library, I would call those utilities directly from my code.
+Code like this could be described as employing the 'traditional flow of control'.
+Perhaps it's just my bias, but this still seems to me to be the obvious way to program.

+Despite this, there is a wider context that the majority of the code I write today runs in; a context where *control is being inverted*.
+This is because I'm usually using some kind of framework, which is passing control to my code, despite having no direct dependency on it.
+Rather than my code calling the more generic code, the framework allows me to plug in custom behaviour.
+Systems designed like this are using what is known as *Inversion of Control* (IoC for short).

+This situation can be depicted like so: the generic framework providing points where the custom code can insert its behaviour.

-{% include content_illustration.html image="why-di/a_to_b.png" alt="An arrow pointing from A to B" %}
+{% include content_illustration.html image="why-di/framework-plugins.png" alt="Framework with custom behaviours plugged in" %}

-This, in its simplest form, is dependency inversion: reversing the direction of a dependency between two different parts of a software system.
-It's one of the most useful tools in a programmer's belt, but we often neglect it.
-To those unfamiliar with the idea, it may seem a bizarre or even impossible thing to do.
-But for most systems, it's crucial if we want avoid our code getting into a mess.
+Even though many of us are familiar with coding in the context of such a framework, we tend to be reticent to apply the same ideas in the software that we design.
+Indeed, it may seem a bizarre or even impossible thing to do.

-{% include tips/open.html %}
-  <p>My definition of dependency inversion is a bit looser than the kind described by the
-  well known design principle the
-  <a href="https://en.wikipedia.org/wiki/Dependency_inversion_principle">Dependency Inversion Principle</a>,
-  which is more prescriptive about the directions of dependencies.
-I'll write more about the DIP in a future blog post.</p>
-{% include tips/close.html %}
+But IoC need not be limited to frameworks --- on the contrary, it is a particularly useful tool in a programmer's belt.
+For more complex systems, it's one of the best ways to avoid our code getting into a mess.
+Let me tell you why.

 # Striving for modularity